 What Sets Your Firm Apart In Handling Different Types Of DUI Cases In Florida?

-There is no one in the state of Florida who knows DUI defense better than I do.
-While that statement might seem egotistical, it is true—not because I am smarter than all other lawyers in Florida, but because I spend more time and effort on DUI cases than any other lawyer in Florida.
-I teach DUI law to other private and public defenders, paralegals, and police officers, and I'm on the faculty of the National College for DUI Defense.
-Every summer, I teach at the NCDD Summer Session at Harvard Law School where leading DUI lawyers from all over the country gather and explore ideas.
-I also conduct classes and give speeches that address specific issues within DUI defense.
+There is no one in the state of Florida who knows DUI defense better than we do.
+While that statement might seem egotistical, it is true—not because Tom Hudson is smarter than all other lawyers in Florida, but because he spends more time and effort on DUI cases than any other lawyer in Florida.
+He teaches DUI law to other private and public defenders, paralegals, and police officers, and is on the faculty of the National College for DUI Defense.
+Every summer, Tom teaches at the NCDD Summer Session at Harvard Law School where leading DUI lawyers from all over the country gather to explore ideas.
+He also conducts classes and gives speeches that address specific issues within DUI defense.

 There are a tremendous number of subtleties in the law that no one could keep up with unless they strictly limit their practice to DUI defense.
-My particular training not only involves the legal aspects of DUI cases, but also the forensic aspects of these cases.
-For example, I am trained in gas chromatography and infrared spectrometry, which are complicated techniques used by the government in trying to determine whether someone is under the influence of alcohol.
+Tom Hudson's particular training not only involves the legal aspects of DUI cases, but also the forensic aspects of these cases.
+For example, he is trained in gas chromatography and infrared spectrometry, which are complicated techniques used by the government in trying to determine whether someone is under the influence of alcohol.
 In order to show a jury or judge how or why one of these techniques was carried out improperly, an extremely solid understanding of them is required.
-Above all else, it is this level of experience and expertise that sets me apart from other DUI lawyers, especially those who only dabble in DUI defense.
+Above all else, it is this level of experience and expertise that sets us apart from other DUI lawyers, especially those who only dabble in DUI defense.